jacebenson/cedar/docs/versioned_docs/version-2.0/contributing-overview.md

 ## What should I work on?

 Even if you know the mechanics, it’s hard to get started without a starting place.
-Our best advice is this — dive into the Redwood Tutorial, read the docs, and build your own experiment with Redwood.
+Our best advice is this — dive into the Cedar Tutorial, read the docs, and build your own experiment with Cedar.
 Along the way, you’ll find typos, out-of-date (or missing) documentation, code that could work better, or even opportunities for improving and adding features.
 You’ll be engaging in the Forums and Chat and developing a feel for priorities and needs.
-This way, you’ll naturally follow your own interests and sooner than later intersect “things you’re interested in” + “ways to help improve Redwood”.
+This way, you’ll naturally follow your own interests and sooner than later intersect “things you’re interested in” + “ways to help improve Cedar”.

 There are other more direct ways to get started as well, which are outlined below.

 ### Project Boards and GitHub Issues

-The Redwood Core Team is working publicly — progress is updated daily on the [Release Project Board](https://github.com/orgs/redwoodjs/projects/11).
+The Cedar Core Team is working publicly — progress is updated daily on the [Release Project Board](https://github.com/orgs/redwoodjs/projects/11).

-Eventually, all this leads you back to Redwood’s GitHub Issues page.
+Eventually, all this leads you back to Cedar’s GitHub Issues page.
 Here you’ll find open items that need help, which are organized by labels.
 There are four labels helpful for contributing:

 1. [Good First Issue](https://github.com/cedarjs/cedar/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22): these items are more likely to be an accessible entry point to the Framework.
 It’s less about skill level and more about focused scope.
 2. [Help Wanted](https://github.com/cedarjs/cedar/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22): these items especially need contribution help from the community.